 As already noted, the founder of the city was the Duke Lampert - son of the brother of King Endre the I Bailey.
 Pozzheprilegayuschie tenure was leaked Arpad dynasty kings and their sons.
 In 1247, King Bela IV granted the status of royal city Beregovo.
 Its heyday coincided with the period of the reign of King Ludwig the Great and Queen Elizabeth.
 Later adjoining land passed into the possession of Prince of Transylvania Gabor Bethlen, who built his palace in the city.
 The city played a major role in the liberation war antigabsburgskoy Prince Ferenc Rakoczy.
 May 22, 1703 is the central square of Beregovo Tomas ECE unfolded the banner of revolt.
 Ferenc Rakoczy in this city issued December 20, 1705 its call for an uprising of the people.

 The city played an active role in the liberation war of 1848-1849.
 After Saint-Germain peace treaty, he became a member of the Czechoslovak Republic.

 In June 1945, Transcarpathia became part of Ukraine.

-The city has developed these types of industry, such as wood, furniture, instrument-making, sewing, and others, however, in the current difficult economic situation they are working far from complete at their facilities.
-Beregovo famous for its wine, Transcarpathian vintage wines are bottled in Beregovsky winery.
+The city developed these types of industry, such as wood, furniture, instrument-making, sewing, and others, however, in the current difficult economic situation they are working far from their capacity to the full.
+Beregovo is known for its wine production, Transcarpathian vintage wines bottled in Beregovsky winery.